devjclosterman/devjclosterman/README.md

 https://chicago-grit.com

 ### Project 2
-Webmo is expanding and I am going to be able to work with a designer to starting making and producing pre-made templates; Of course we still do custom templates!
+Launched a website that is not finished, thought I would show the process.
+Also, I like doing mobile-responsive queries while the site is live, So I can test across all browsers.

 ### Project 3
 Everyday I code, I am currently building bots with chatGPT-4..exciting!
+I want to build a Plug-in that is a bot for each company and website.
+The bot will learn about your company and clients to assist you further.

 ## Get in Touch
 My Website: